THE CABINET OF LINGUISTIC CURIOSITIES (2018)

-Every day since 10 December 2013, the @HaggardHawks Twitter feed has been bringing you a daily Word of the Day.
-As a general rule (as with all HH words) these Words of the Day are lifted from the more obscure corners of often the more obscure dictionaries, with the aim of bringing you a daily shot of vocabulary of which you’ll hopefully never have heard.
-And now, there’s an entire year’s worth of words on offer—with an extra slice of historical trivia thrown in for good measure.
+Every day since December 2013, Haggard Hawks has posted a daily Word of the Day over on Twitter.
+As a rule (as with all the words on HH), these tend to be lifted from the most obscure corners of the most obscure dictionaries, with the aim of bringing you a new word that you’ve hopefully never heard before.
+And now, we’ve an entire year’s worth of words to bring you—with an extra slice of historical trivia thrown in for good measure.

 (n.) the first person you meet on New Year’s Day

 Proving there really is a word for everything, your quaaltagh is the first person you meet on New Year’s Day morning.
 If you think that word doesn’t look even remotely English, you’re right: quaaltagh (pronounced ‘quoll-tukh’, with a rasping ‘gh’ like the sound in loch) was borrowed into English from Manx, the Celtic language of the Isle of Man, in the early nineteenth century.
 Its roots lie in a Manx verb, quaail, meaning “to meet” or “assemble”, as it originally referred to a group of festive entertainers who would come together to gambol from door to door at Christmas or New Year singing songs and reciting poems.
 For all their efforts, these quaaltagh entertainers would be invited inside for food and drink before moving on to the next house on their route.